Hematocrit Blood Test (cont.)

-Another simple method used in Emergency Departments is termed the spun hematocrit or "spun crit."
-A small amount of blood (about 0.05 to 0.1ml) is placed in a thin capillary tube, the tube sealed with wax or clay and placed in a centrifuge.
-The red cells collect at the bottom and form a red column and are separated from the straw-colored serum column by a small area composed of white blood cells; the height of the total capillary blood column (red cells, white cells and serum equals 100%).
-The height of the red cell column divided by the total capillary column height equals the hematocrit (percentage of RBC's in the total blood volume).
+Another simple method is termed the spun hematocrit or "spun crit."
+A small amount of blood (about 0.05 to 0.1ml) is placed in a thin capillary tube, the tube is sealed with wax or clay, and then placed in a centrifuge to be spun.
+The red cells collect at the bottom and form a red column and are separated from the straw-colored serum column by a small area composed of white blood cells.
+The height of the total blood in the capillary tube (red cells, white cells and serum equals 100%).
+The height of the red cell column divided by the height of the total fluid in the capillary tube equals the hematocrit (percentage of RBC's in the total blood volume).
 This test can be performed in a few minutes.

 Must Read Articles Related to Hematocrit Blood Test

 The eMedicineHealth doctors ask about Hematocrit (Blood Test):

 What were the results of your hematocrit and what condition did it ultimately help diagnose?